 3. Check A.M.
 Best’s ratings

 If you want to be thorough, checking one financial rating service may not be enough.
 Steven Rambam, a private investigator for more than three decades and the director of Pallorium Inc., uses A.M.
 Best to gauge the financial strength of insurance companies.
 A.M.
 Best specializes in rating insurers by considering balance sheet strength, performance and business profiles.
-You must register to log in, but there is no charge for viewing files online.
-A.M.
-Best's website has its own explanation of financial ratings.

 4. Find out if anyone has filed a lawsuit against your insurance company